cabforum/servercert/docs/EVG.md

 ### 9.6.1  CA representations and warranties
 ### 9.6.2  RA representations and warranties
 ### 9.6.3  Subscriber representations and warranties
+Section 9.6.3 of the Baseline Requirements applies equally to EV Certificates.
+In cases where the Certificate Request does not contain all necessary information about the Applicant, the CA MUST additionally confirm the data with the Certificate Approver or Contract Signer rather than the Certificate Requester.
 ### 9.6.4  Relying party representations and warranties
 ### 9.6.5  Representations and warranties of other participants
 ## 9.7  Disclaimers of warranties